European Air Transport (Belgium): History

 In 1985, EAT expanded its activities by contracting with DHL Worldwide Express.
 Previously, DHL had selected Brussels Airport as its European hub.
-The co-operation between EAT and DHL was so successful that in 1986, DHL decided to make EAT part of the DHL Group, and thus became the major DHL airline with service to Europe and Africa.
+The co-operation between EAT and DHL was so successful that in 1986, DHL decided to make EAT part of the DHL Group, and thus it became the major DHL airline with services to Europe and Africa.
 On January 19, 1993, EAT became a member of the International Air Transport Association.
-In that same year, EAT obtained the necessary permits to transport various dangerous goods and live animals.
+In that same year, the airline obtained the necessary permits to transport various dangerous goods and live animals.
+In those years were mainly used Boeing 727-100F, Boeing 727-200F and later Boeing 757-200PF.

 In 2002, Deutsche Post completed the takeover of DHL, making EAT a wholly owned subsidiary.

-In October 2004, Deutsche Post announced that Brussels Airport would no longer be DHL's major hub for Europe starting in 2008.
-This was due to the failure of the Belgian Federal Government and Deutsche Post to reach an agreement on a framework to permit DHL to expand its future flight operations at Brussels airport.
-Instead, Deutsche Post decided to make Leipzig/Halle Airport in Germany its international hub.
+In October 2004, Deutsche Post announced that from 2008 Brussels Airport would no longer be DHL's major hub for Europe.
+This was due to the failure of the Belgian Federal Government and Deutsche Post to reach an agreement on a framework that would permit DHL to expand its future flight operations at Brussels airport.
+Instead, Deutsche Post decided to transform Leipzig/Halle Airport in Germany in its international hub.
 EAT's headquarters were re-located in Schkeuditz, with daily flights to all major cities in Europe.
 EAT obtained a license for scheduled and unscheduled cargo flights all over the world.

-Through a merger agreement dated February 10, 2010, European Air Transport N.V. was dissolved, and its assets incorporated by the European Air Transport Leipzig GmbH.
-They merged on March 26, 2010.
+Through a merger agreement dated February 10, 2010, European Air Transport N.V. was dissolved, and its assets incorporated by European Air Transport Leipzig GmbH.
+The agreement came into force on March 26, 2010.